 Thanks for visiting our webpage.
 We provide comprehensive general dentistry services closer to home so you can enjoy good oral health where you live, work, and play.
 We are conveniently located on the campus of St. Luke’s Hospital in Columbus, NC.
 A short 45 minute drive away from MAHEC’s main campus in Asheville, we provide state of the art dental technology and techniques in a small-town, private practice feel.

-We are a Dental Residency and Learner focused practice (along with our bigger site in Asheville).
-We have post-graduate and pre-graduate learners embedded in our clinics, and, they are closely supervised by our Medical Director and Lead Faculty, Dr. Blake Gutierrez.
+We are a Dental Residency and Learner focused practice (along with our bigger site in Asheville, NC).
+We have post-graduate and pre-graduate learners embedded in our clinics, and, they are closely supervised by our faculty.

 Undergraduate: University of Kentucky